VictorSyntez/governance/docs/gf_info/membership.md

-The concepts outlined herein provide an informational synopsis for the operation of the Bedrock Business Utility and participation in the Canadian Credential Network.
+The concepts outlined herein provide an informational synopsis for the operation of the Canadian Credential Network Utility and participation in the Canadian Credential Network.
 The executable [BBU Participation Agreement](../gf_legal/contracts/bbu_participation_agreement.docx) (the "Participation Agreement"), specifically ```Exhibit B``` and ```Exhibit C```, supersedes this content.

 ## Utility Infrastructure Requirements
 The Utility is an instance of a [ToIP Layer One Public Utility](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0289-toip-stack#layer-one-public-utilities-for-decentralized-identifiers-dids) based on [Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy) ("Indy").
 In order to establish an operational budget for the Utility, several  infrastructure assumptions must be considered.